whitejv/MWPLog/notes/mwp_data_service_plan.md

         *   Navigates the JSON structure (specifically `parsed_json.details.controller_key.zone_key`).
         *   Populates an internal C array (`static BlynkDataRow blynk_display_table[31]`) with data for 31 predefined Controller/Zone combinations defined in `json_to_blynk_map`.
         *   Each entry in `blynk_display_table` stores: `zone_number`, `total_flow`, `total_minutes` (calculated), `avg_psi`, `gpm`, and a `data_valid` flag.
+*   **Publishing to Blynk:** After populating its internal table, `BlynkLog.c` sends the data to the Blynk Platform.
+It constructs JSON payloads for the `batch_ds` datastream, allowing it to update multiple widget values in a single, efficient MQTT message.
+This avoids the overhead of publishing to 155 individual datastreams.
 *   **Error Handling:** Basic JSON parsing error checks are in place.
 *   **MQTT Client Management:** Separate MQTT clients for Blynk cloud (`blynkClient`) and local broker (`client`) are managed, including connection, callbacks, and subscription logic.